 One of the most important take-aways from any article you read on the subject of keeping your child's vision and eyes healthy, is the need to keep up with routine comprehensive eye tests.

 Although your kid's school may perform vision screenings, these tests can only detect the most basic issues, such as myopia (nearsightedness) or severe amblyopia.
 They are not equipped to check for eye diseases that can affect your child's long-term ocular health, or binocular vision disorders that can hinder their ability to learn.

-Our Thornhill eye doctor will be able to perform a comprehensive eye exam to check for the presence of these and other conditions.
-If ocular diseases or vision disorders are detected, your eye doctor will have the equipment and expertise to properly treat them.
+Our Thornhill optometrist will be able to perform a comprehensive eye test to check for the presence of these and other conditions.
+If ocular diseases or vision disorders are detected, your optometrist will have the equipment and expertise to properly treat them.

 2. Limit their screen time

 Screens are an ever-present part of our lives.
 Children can spend hours every day texting, playing video games, watching television, and more.
 It is all-too-easy to spend way too much time on these digital devices, causing symptoms such as:

 Excessive blue light, like the kind that comes from these screens, interferes with sleep and is also thought to increase the risk of macular degeneration later in life.

 To prevent symptoms and protect your child's long-term vision health, limit their screen time, when possible, to approximately one hour, and devices should be turned off a few hours before bedtime to allow your child to wind down.

 3. Encourage them to eat healthy foods and get exercise